ALFA Combat

 The ALFA Combat is a Czech-made semi-automatic pistol created for military, law enforcement, and sport shooting purposes by ALFA-proj, which is known for its revolver line.
 The ALFA Combat is one of two series of pistols manufactured by ALFA-proj, with the other being the Defender series, which is a compact variant of the Combat.

 The pistols were built on the polymer frames of Tanfoglio's Force, an Italian line of polymer-framed CZ 75 clones.

-As of 2024, the Combat and Defender are no longer offered on ALFA-proj's official website.
+As of 2024, the Combat and Defender are no longer listed on ALFA-proj's official website.